ribeiro-julia/File-Manipulation/README.md

 # File-Manipulation-with-C++-

-A C++ program that converts an specific .CSV file to a structured binary file, while performing data cleaning and validation.
+A C++ program that converts an specific .csv file to a structured binary file, while performing data cleaning and validation.
 It's main purpose it's to help people learning the basics in file manipulation in C++

 ## License
 	GPL-3.0